-The results should also reveal the nature of interdisciplinary relationships among Spokes and patterns of ties with other Hubs and with institutions outside the Hub.
-NYSCI and UCSD will report their findings back to the NEBDIH community.
-No personally identifiable data will be shared with the Hub; we believe this level of security will allow everyone to answer in a respectful and open manner while providing genuine, authentic and confidential feedback.
+The results should also help reveal the relationships among our Big Data Spokes, and patterns of ties with other Hubs and with institutions outside the Hub.
+NYSCI and UCSD will report their findings back to the Hub community.
+No personally identifiable data will be shared with us at the Hub; we believe this level of security will allow everyone to answer in a respectful and open manner while providing genuine, authentic and confidential feedback.

-“This investigation will contribute to understanding how strength of relationships affects strategies, techniques and organizational innovations,” said Dr. Uzzo.
-“Our goals are to understand and explicate the evolution of the structure of the NEBDIH, and the impact of collaborations and resultant intellectual growth within the Hub network, through revealing key characteristics of sustainable partnerships and determining relative resiliency of these relationships.”
+“This investigation will contribute to understanding how strength of relationships affects the Hub’s strategies, techniques and organizational innovations,” said Dr. Uzzo.
+“Our goals are to understand and explicate the evolution of the structure of the Northeast Big Data Hub, and the impact of collaborations within the Hub network and the intellectual growth that results from them, through revealing key characteristics of sustainable partnerships and determining the relative resiliency of these relationships.”